 How we would hack an Aulani vacation should not necessarily impact what you do.
 Personally, we don't find hotel redemptions through the Chase travel portal to be a good use of points.
 As international travelers, we frequently can get 5 cents to 7 cents of value out of our points, while a hotel redemption through Chase only gets 1.5 cents of value.
 What's more, since we travel with any regularity at all, that 1.5 cents of value is always going to be there (at least as long as Chase offers it).
 If we don't save $1000 today using 150,000 points, we can save $1000 later in the year or next year.

 The Mouse Hacking tip above mentions using Citi 4th Night Free.
-This is how we would book our hotel, as long as Citi had rates that let us save compared to other sites.
+This is one way we might book our hotel, as long as Citi had rates that let us save compared to other sites.
 A better option might be renting Disney Vacation Club points through David's Vacation Club rentals.

 As for flights, we would probably go with Option 4, booking economy with Krisflyer miles.
 United flies nonstop from Chicago (our home) to Hawaii, with that flight pricing between $800 and $1,100.
 With Krisflyer being a transfer partner of all four currencies, this would be a good way to mix and match a few points from each program.